robinhood1995/Blazor_Authentication_JwtToken/Readme.md

 ### Implementing

-You will have to run a migration and also update database.
+-   You will have to run Update-Database to create the database.
-We have the connection set for SQL Express server.
+-   We have the connection set for SQL Express server.
+  - Change the appsettings.json file for the SQL server connection

 ### Bugs and feature requests